Skip to content

 Add the tool directories to .gitignore:

-# agr-managed skill directories (recreated by agr sync)
+# agr-managed resource directories (recreated by agr sync)

 .claude/skills/